 Vlada: Studies have shown a decrease in personal auto ownership over the years.
 There's a high percentage, especially with the younger drivers, relying on services such as Uber, Lyft, or a car sharing arrangement.
 I'm sure we've all taken an Uber or a Lyft, to one place or another.

 Fleet vehicles, such as over the road long distance trucks, they're expected to be some of the first adopters of the higher levels of autonomous technology.
 That makes sense when you think that, at least theoretically, it's easier for a tractor trailer to navigate a long stretch of cross country highway than it would be for, say, a New York City taxi.

 Another trend that's being discussed and is getting a lot of attention is the hacking of autonomous vehicle technology.
 That remains a concern.

 There's been much made in recent years regarding how easy it can be for automated systems to be overtaken, leaving a vehicle occupant unable to control their car, even if they attempt to retake the wheel.

 Each of these topics are certain to generate further debate in the insurance industry and other industries about the cost benefit of the autonomous vehicle technology, and how to best be prepared for it.

 John: Heather and Vlada, thank you both very much for joining us today.

 John: That was Heather Fine and Vlada Tasich from the Philadelphia office of Marshall Dennehey Warner Coleman & Goggin.
 Special thanks to today's producer, Scott Richards.

-Thank you all for joining us for The Insurance Law Podcast.
+Thank you all for joining us for "Best's Insurance Law Podcast."
 To subscribe to this audio program, go to our web page, www.ambest.com/claimsresource.
 If you have any suggestions for a future topic regarding an insurance law case or issue, please email us at firstname.lastname@example.org.

 I'm John Czuba, and now this message.